anilmawji/ITPortal/README.md

 ## 🚀 Deploying

-Ship the app so it can run independently of your IDE and the .NET SDK (Windows)
+Ship the app so it can run independently of your IDE and the .NET SDK (Windows only)

    ```sh
    dotnet publish -f net8.0-windows10.0.19041.0 -c Release -p:RuntimeIdentifierOverride=win10-x64 -p:WindowsPackageType=None -p:WindowsAppSDKSelfContained=true